 1. Click on the Configure button.

 2. Choose, whether you wish to modify the existing dashboard (click on Dashboard options to rename), create a new one (click New dashboard), or Duplicate current dashboard if you like the way it looks, but don't want to make changes to the original one.
+You can also delete the dashboard if needed.

 Just drag and drop the dashlets around on your dashboard to rearrange them the way you see fit.